Sultanow/collatz/06 Collatz L-System/blender/tree_overlay/README.md

 ---

-A tree with a height of 10 starting from node number 1 superimposed with a node starting from 161.
+A tree with a height of 10 starting from node number 1 superimposed with a tree starting from 161.

 ![](overlay_tree.png)